Whtneyas/css-to-the-rescue-2223/README.md

  ### Checkboxes

  I am actually grateful for following the worshop on filter.
-I wanted to make  be able to filter the fases of the moon uses checkboxes.
+I wanted to be  be able to filter the fases of the moon uses checkboxes.
 With what i learned during the workshop i apply filter to my project using checkboxes and the has selector

  ### :has()

  **What does the has selector do?**

  The "has" selector in CSS is used to select elements that have a specific descendant element or set of descendant elements.
 It allows you to style elements   based on the presence of other elements within them.
-Iknow i could do so much with the has selector but there wasn;t much time on my side so in decided to    keep it simple
+I know i could do so much with the has selector but there wasn;t much time on my side so I  decided to    keep it simple

  **How have i benefitted from the :has()**